Margraviate of Brandenburg: Ascanians

 After Albert's death in 1170, his son succeeded him as Otto I, Margrave of Brandenburg.
 The Ascanians pursued a policy of expanding to the east and the northeast with the goal of connecting their territories through Pomerania to the Baltic Sea.
 This policy brought them into conflict with the Kingdom of Denmark.
 After the Battle of Bornhöved (1227), Margrave John I staked his claim to Pomerania, receiving it as a fief from Emperor Frederick II in 1231.
 The middle of the 13th century was a time of important developments for the Ascanian House, as it won Stettin (Szczecin) and the Uckermark (1250), although the former was later lost to the Duchy of Pomerania.
 Also around 1250 it took over Lubusz Land from then-fragmented Poland and subsequently conquered northwestern parts of the Duchy of Greater Poland in the late 13th century, moving the border east of the Oder river.
 Henry II, the last Ascanian margrave, died in 1320.

+The death of Margrave Waldemar in 1319 sparked a conflict between the neighbouring principalities of Brunswick-Lüneburg, Mecklenburg, Saxe-Wittenberg, Pomerania-Wolgast, Jawor and Żagań, for control of different parts of the Margraviate.
+The war was periodically fought between various factions due to the alliances formed, such as the Jawor-Pomeranian and Mecklenburg-Saxe-Wittenberg alliances, and kings of Bohemia, Poland and Denmark also entered alliances with various parties.
+In 1319, Wartislaw IV of Pomerania took control of the New March with Torzym Land, the Międzyrzecz castellany, annexed from Greater Poland by Brandenburg in 1297, and northern Lubusz Land, in the north-east, Henry II of Mecklenburg captured Prignitz in the north-west and Uckermark in the north, Rudolf I of Saxe-Wittenberg captured the Mittelmark, Teltow and Barnim, i.e. the central part, Otto the Mild of Brunswick-Lüneburg captured the Old March in the west.
+In 1320, a large portion of the Lubusz Land passed to Duke Henry I of Jawor, who tried to reclaim it as a region lost by his grandfather Bolesław II the Horned, and afterwards its western outskirts and a portion of the Uckermark were occupied by Rudolf I of Saxe-Wittenberg.
+In 1320 the allied forces of Pomerania and Jawor clashed with Mecklenburg in the Uckermark, and war between Pomerania and Mecklenburg continued in 1321–1322 on the Oder River and in Mecklenburg.
+By February 1322, eastern outskirts of the Lubusz Land with Torzym and Sulęcin and the Międzyrzecz castellany were controlled by Duke Henry IV the Faithful of Żagań.
+After heavy fights between Pomerania and Saxe-Wittenberg around Kostrzyn nad Odrą in 1322–1323, a peace between the two parties was signed in December 1323.